How big is Croatia?

 Croatia is a very safe country, and there are no restrictions on travel, beyond the requirement that passport holders have at least three months’ validity left on their passports.

 The most pressing concern is the million or so mines that were laid during the Balkan Wars, many of which have not been discovered and deactivated in remote locations.
-If you’re deep in the countryside, don’t stray from marked paths and go too deep into rough terrain; all the areas where tourists might go have been de-mined.
+If you’re deep in the countryside, don’t stray from marked paths or go too deep into rough terrain; all the areas where tourists might go have been de-mined.